simonagren/simonagren.github.io/content/posts/2020-04-06--graph-presence/index.md

 You can read more here: <a href="https://docs.microsoft.com/en-us/graph/api/cloudcommunications-getpresencesbyuserid?view=graph-rest-beta&tabs=http" target="_blank">documentation</a> to learn about the APIs, the permissions they require etc.

-We use these to get the presences of multiple user, by supplying the ids of multiple users in the request body of our POST operation.
+We use these to get the presences of multiple users, by supplying the ids of multiple users in the request body of our POST operation.

 This is an example of a request body:
 ```typescript